sjentsch/lsjDocs/Ch11/Ch11_tTest_06.rst

    :name: fig-ttest_onesided2

-   jamovi results showing an ``Independent Samples T-Test`` where the actual hypothesit is one-sided, i.e. that Anastasia’s students had higher grades than Bernadette’s.
+   jamovi results showing an ``Independent Samples T-Test`` where the actual hypothesis is one-sided, i.e. that Anastasia’s students had higher grades than Bernadette’s.

 .. ----------------------------------------------------------------------------